Fepozopo/bsc-faire/README.md

 - **Get All Orders:** Enter a sale source (`21`, `asc`, `bjp`, `bsc`, `gtg`, `oat`, or `sm`) to fetch and display all orders.
 Internal pagination is always used; CLI flags for limit and page have been removed.
 - **Get Order By ID:** Enter a sale source and order ID to fetch and display a specific order.
 - **Export NEW Orders to CSV:** Export all new orders for a sale source to a CSV file, including fields like `commission_cents`, `commission_bps`, `item_quantity`, and more.
 - **Test/Mock Mode:** CLI and GUI support mock processing for testing, with options to simulate failures.
+The GUI now includes a "Use Mock Server" checkbox and a field to specify which shipment indices should fail (e.g., "2,4").
+- **Improved Mock Client:** The mock client now supports both shipment and order operations, including simulating failures for specific shipments and providing mock order data for testing and demos.
+- **Multi-line Dialogs & Order Formatting:** Order and shipment results are now displayed in improved, multi-line dialogs for better readability.
+Order formatting in both CLI and GUI has been enhanced.
 - **Detailed TUI Feedback:** Both CLI and GUI provide detailed text-based interfaces for viewing processed shipments and orders, including failed shipments.
 - **Native File Dialog & Notifications (GUI):** CSV selection uses the system's native file dialog, and results are shown in scrollable dialogs and system notifications.
 - **.env Support:** Both CLI and GUI load API tokens and mock settings from a `.env` file if present.